 Once range skills are solid, training moves to public roads.
 On-road instruction covers:

-- Highway merging and lane changes with a loaded trailer
+Merging and lane changes with a loaded trailer

 The Pre-Trip Inspection — Learn It Cold

 The pre-trip inspection is evaluated on the skills test and required every single day you drive professionally.
 You must demonstrate that you can identify the vehicle's major components and flag any defects before the vehicle moves.
-The CDL pre-trip covers:

 At Taylor Made, every student learns the inspection sequence until they can walk it without a cheat sheet.
 That's what the examiner expects — and it's what keeps equipment failures from becoming accidents.